Tokyo stocks open lower on Wall St. losses

 - Русский

-Decliners were led by retail, electric appliance, and information and communication shares.
+Decliners were led by marine transportation, pulp and paper, and precision instrument shares.

-The U.S. dollar remained strong in the lower 136 yen level after hitting a two-month...